decentraland/documentation/content/creator/quests/client.md

 - `id`: The id of the Quest Instance.
 It's a unique identifier of the player's Quest Instance.
 - `quest`: The Quest object defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
-- `state`: The progress of the player on the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).
+- `state`: The progress of the player along the Quest defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 ## Quest client methods

 The following methods are available in the Quests Client:

 - `startQuest`: Use this function to make the player start your Quest.
 In the background, the function calls the Quest RPC Service.
-The function receives an `StartQuestRequest` object that contains the Quest's id that you want to start.
-The function returns an `StartQuestResponse` object that contains the Quest Instance's id.
+The function receives a `StartQuestRequest` object that contains the Quest's id that you want to start.
+The function returns a `StartQuestResponse` object that contains the Quest Instance's id.
 Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 - `abortQuest`: Use this function to abort the player's instance of the Quest.
 In the background, the function will call the Quest RPC Service.
 The function receives an `AbortQuestRequest` object that contains the player's instance id.
-The function returns an `AbortQuestResponse` that contains the result of the request, both in case of an error or success.
+The function returns an `AbortQuestResponse` object that contains the result of the request, both in case of an error or success.
 Both objects are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

 {{< hint warning >}}
-**📔 Note**: Quests that are fully completed cannot be aborted, a player can't do a same quest more than once.
+**📔 Note**: Quests that are fully completed cannot be aborted, only partially completed quests.
+A player can't do a same quest more than once.
 {{< /hint >}}

 - `sendEvent`: Use this function send a custom event to the Quest RPC Service.
 The function receives an `Action` (action item with its type and parameters), representing an action that the player has already completed in the scene.
 The function returns an `EventResponse` object that contains the result of the request, both in case of an error or success.
 Both `Action` and `EventResponse` are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).